-The Kaden Centre came to fruition after Suzanne Clark Pitrolo, now Managing Director of the facility, went through the stages of cancer treatment.
+The Kaden Centre for specialised exercise during chemotherapy came to fruition after Suzanne Clark Pitrolo, now Managing Director of the facility, went through the stages of cancer treatment.

 Wanting to keep up her fitness levels to assist with treatment tolerance and recovery, Sue struggled to find a facility that could help with the specific and considered exercise program and support she needed.

 “At a time when it felt like there were so many things out of my control, I believed exercise and diet were the two areas I could control to increase the chances of a positive outcome in my recovery”.